NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 #### Why does Security Hub flag this?<a name="bootstrapping-securityhub-kms2-why"></a>

-The policies contain a `Resource: *` combined with a `Condition` clause\.
-Security Hub flags the `*` wildcard\.
-This wildcard is used because at the time the account is bootstrapped, the AWS KMS key created by CDK Pipelines for the CodePipeline artifact bucket does not exist yet, and therefore, can’t be referenced on the bootstrap template by ARN\.
-In addition, Security Hub does not consider the `Condition` clause when raising this flag\.
-This `Condition` restricts `Resource: *` to requests made from the same AWS account of the AWS KMS key\.
-These requests must come from Amazon S3 in the same AWS Region as the AWS KMS key\.
+The policies contain a `Resource: *` combined with a `Condition` clause.
+Security Hub flags the `*` wildcard.
+This wildcard is used because at the time the account is bootstrapped, the AWS KMS key created by CDK Pipelines for the CodePipeline artifact bucket does not exist yet, and therefore, can’t be referenced on the bootstrap template by ARN.
+In addition, Security Hub does not consider the `Condition` clause when raising this flag.
+This `Condition` restricts `Resource: *` to requests made from the same AWS account of the AWS KMS key.
+These requests must come from Amazon S3 in the same AWS Region as the AWS KMS key.

 #### Do I need to fix this finding?<a name="bootstrapping-securityhub-kms2-decide"></a>

-As long as you have not modified the AWS KMS key on your bootstrap template to be overly permissive, the *deploy role* does not allow more access than it needs\.
-Therefore, it is not necessary to fix this finding\.
+As long as you have not modified the AWS KMS key on your bootstrap template to be overly permissive, the *deploy role* does not allow more access than it needs.
+Therefore, it is not necessary to fix this finding.

 #### What if I want to fix this finding?<a name="bootstrapping-securityhub-kms2-fix"></a>

-How you fix this finding depends on whether or not you will be using CDK Pipelines for cross\-account deployments\.
+How you fix this finding depends on whether or not you will be using CDK Pipelines for cross-account deployments.

-**To fix the Security Hub finding and use CDK Pipelines for cross\-account deployments**
+**To fix the Security Hub finding and use CDK Pipelines for cross-account deployments**

-1. If you have not done so, deploy the CDK bootstrap stack using the `cdk bootstrap` command\.
+1. If you have not done so, deploy the CDK bootstrap stack using the `cdk bootstrap` command.

-1. If you have not done so, create and deploy your CDK Pipeline\.
-For instructions, see [Continuous integration and delivery \(CI/CD\) using CDK Pipelines](cdk_pipeline.md)\.
+1. If you have not done so, create and deploy your CDK Pipeline.
+For instructions, see [Continuous integration and delivery (CI/CD) using CDK Pipelines](cdk-pipeline.md).

-1. Obtain the AWS KMS key ARN of the CodePipeline artifact bucket\.
-This resource is created during pipeline creation\.
+1. Obtain the AWS KMS key ARN of the CodePipeline artifact bucket.
+This resource is created during pipeline creation.

-1. Obtain a copy of the CDK bootstrap template to modify it\.
+1. Obtain a copy of the CDK bootstrap template to modify it.
 The following is an example, using the AWS CDK CLI:

    ```
    $ cdk bootstrap --show-template > bootstrap-template.yaml
    ```

-1. Modify the template by replacing `Resource: *` of the `PipelineCrossAccountArtifactsKey` statement with your ARN value\.
+1. Modify the template by replacing `Resource: *` of the `PipelineCrossAccountArtifactsKey` statement with your ARN value.

-1. Deploy the template to update your bootstrap stack\.
+1. Deploy the template to update your bootstrap stack.
 The following is an example, using the CDK CLI:

    ```
    $ cdk bootstrap aws://account-id/region --template bootstrap-template.yaml
    ```

-**To fix the Security Hub finding if you’re not using CDK Pipelines for cross\-account deployments**
+**To fix the Security Hub finding if you’re not using CDK Pipelines for cross-account deployments**

-1. Obtain a copy of the CDK bootstrap template to modify it\.
+1. Obtain a copy of the CDK bootstrap template to modify it.
 The following is an example, using the CDK CLI:

    ```
    $ cdk bootstrap --show-template > bootstrap-template.yaml
    ```

-1. Delete the `PipelineCrossAccountArtifactsBucket` and `PipelineCrossAccountArtifactsKey` statements from the template\.
+1. Delete the `PipelineCrossAccountArtifactsBucket` and `PipelineCrossAccountArtifactsKey` statements from the template.

-1. Deploy the template to update your bootstrap stack\.
+1. Deploy the template to update your bootstrap stack.
 The following is an example, using the CDK CLI:

    ```
    $ cdk bootstrap aws://account-id/region --template bootstrap-template.yaml